-Pantone does not license or sell any colors directly linked to their color selections for color of the year, they are merely trying to identify trends.
+Pantone does not license or sell any colors directly linked to their color selections for color of the year.
+They are merely trying to identify trends.
 Because of this, as poster designers we have an authority who studies which colors will have an impact in popular culture every year.
-It’s a free tool for designers and advertisers to maximize their connection with the public and jump on trends before they become too mainstream.
+It’s a free tool for designers and advertisers to maximize their connection with the public.
+And jump on trends before they become too mainstream.
 Use and embrace the colors of the year.

-Using “greenery” instead of a regular light green is trendy, it’s a color that is gaining in popularity and transmits something different than a normal light green.
-“Rose quartz” and “serenity” go beyond just a traditional pink and blue that most would use and give your posters a pink and blue that balance each other out while bringing order and peace to the viewer.
-As designers, it’s up to us not to just create an attractive image for the viewer but to also give them colors that reinforce our message and our brand.
+Using “greenery” instead of a regular light green is trendy.
+It’s a color that is gaining in popularity and transmits something different than a normal light green.
+“Rose quartz” and “serenity” go beyond just a traditional pink and blue that most would use and give your posters a pink and blue.
+That balance each other out while bringing order and peace to the viewer.
+As designers, it’s up to us not to just create an attractive image for the viewer.
+But to also give them colors that reinforce our message and our brand.